-The proportion of people in Scotland living in relative poverty after housing costs for three out of the last four years.
-Find out more about this indicator.
+This indicator measures the proportion of people in Scotland in relative poverty after housing costs for three out of the last four years.